canonical/netbox/docs/models/tenancy/tenant.md

 ### Name

-A unique human-friendly name.
+A human-friendly name, unique to the assigned group.

 ### Slug

-A unique URL-friendly identifier.
+A URL-friendly identifier, unique to the assigned group.
 (This value can be used for filtering.)

 ### Group